-You can watch a video tutorial of the process by scanning this QR code or by visiting woodlandinfo.org/learn/grow-and-gather/mushrooms-on-logs-using-plug-spawn.
+You can watch a video tutorial of the process by scanning this QR code or by visiting woodlandinfo.org/learn/grow-and-gather/mushrooms-on-logs-using-sawdust-spawn.

-Do you have sawdust spawn instead of plug spawn?
-Read and watch our plug spawn tutorial by scanning this QR code or by visiting woodlandinfo.org/learn/grow-and-gather/mushrooms-on-logs-using-sawdust-spawn.
+Do you have plug spawn instead of sawdust spawn?
+Read and watch our plug spawn tutorial by scanning this QR code or by visiting woodlandinfo.org/learn/grow-and-gather/mushrooms-on-logs-using-plug-spawn.